 More than 80% of visitors to the UK arrive by air, approximately 250 million passengers and more than two million tonnes of freight.

 Many of Europe's hub airports are facing serious capacity issues and for some, expansion is the only solution.
 However, for others, expansion is not an option.
 The main challenge for the growth of EU aviation is to address the capacity, efficiency and connectivity constraints which hold us back.
-The European Commission recently brought forward an Aviation Strategy to address these challenges and Jacqueline will look to ensure that it is followed up with concrete results by governments across Europe.
+The European Commission recently brought forward an Aviation Strategy to address these challenges and Jacqueline continues to ensure this is followed up with concrete results by governments across Europe.

 FOSTER Report: Safe use of Remotely Piloted Aircraft Systems